jelmnainen/Curse-of-Strahd-Reloaded-Finnish/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 >
 > ***Relationships.*** Father Donavich is Doru’s father and the priest of the Barovian church.

 If he learns that Ismark and Ireena are with the players, Donavich acts more warmly toward them and apologizes for the chapel’s state of disrepair.

 As the conversation unfolds, the following exchanges might occur:

 * If Ismark, Ireena, or a player asks about burying the deceased burgomaster, Father Donavich informs them that he would be glad to oversee a burial, but that he cannot perform the holy rites that would sanctify Kolyan’s remains.
 (Donavich is sorrowful to hear of Kolyan’s death, and expresses his condolences for his passing.)
 * If Ismark, Ireena, or a player notes the damage done to the church, Father Donavich informs them that it was caused by a **vampire spawn** that attacked amidst the siege—the undead husk of his son, Doru.
-(Both Ismark and Ireena are shocked and horrified to learn of Doru's fate, having believed he died at Castle Ravenloft.)
+(Both Ismark and Ireena are shocked and horrified to learn of Doru's fate, having believed he died at Varisylisen linna.)
 * If Ismark, Ireena, or a player informs him that Gertruda (Doru's betrothed) has gone missing, Father Donavich mourns her and murmurs a quiet prayer that the Morninglord keep and protect her soul.

 If the players inquire further, Donavich can share the following information:

-* When Doru set off for Castle Ravenloft, Father Donavich gave him his holy symbol of the Morninglord—a bronze sunburst on a leather cord—to keep him safe in the face of darkness.
+* When Doru set off for Varisylisen linna, Father Donavich gave him his holy symbol of the Morninglord—a bronze sunburst on a leather cord—to keep him safe in the face of darkness.
 When Doru failed to return, however, Donavich feared the worst.
 * Two weeks ago, as the siege was beginning, Doru returned to the church at midnight, now transformed into a **vampire spawn**.
 Donavich managed to lure Doru into the undercroft and trap him there.
 * Ever since Doru returned, Donavich hasn’t been able to cast spells or feel the Morninglord’s presence.
 He believes that this is because Doru still has his holy symbol, and that Strahd’s foul influence has corrupted Donavich’s connection to the gods.
 * Donavich believes that his son is dead, and that the creature that wears his skin is a mockery that must be destroyed.